WaithiraStacy/Sales-forecasting_ML/README.md

 This project primarily employs Python-based data analysis and machine learning libraries such as pandas, numpy, scikit-learn, seaborn, and matplotlib.
 These tools facilitate efficient data preprocessing, model training, and result visualization.

-Prerequisites

-Ensure you have the following Python libraries installed before running the script:

-pandas

-numpy

-matplotlib

-seaborn

-scikit-learn